kaorahi/lizgoban/README.md

 ### from 0.3.0

 * Support 9x9 and 13x13 in "File" menu.
+* Separate estimations by different engines in winrate graph.
 * Upgrade libraries (Electron 7, etc.).
 So you may need to do "npm install" again.
 * "weight_dir" in config.json is obsolete now.
 (See above.)
 * "Komi" and "Info" are moved from [Tool] to [Edit] menu.